What goes on in baby’s head? How do children perceive the world?

-A graduate of UC Berkeley, I received my Ph.D. from the University of Michigan at Ann Arbor, where I was trained in anthropology, behavioral ecology, primatology, and evolutionary and comparative psychology.
+A graduate of UC Berkeley, I received my Ph.D. from the University of Michigan at Ann Arbor, where I was trained in evolutionary anthropology, behavioral ecology, primatology, and comparative psychology.

 I think of the wide range of parenting styles that humans have developed throughout the world, and I know that the parenting practices associated with my culture--the 21st century, English-speaking West--are neither universal nor biologically-determined.